nwheels-io/NWheels/CONTRIBUTING.md

   - use least possible visibility for types and members
 - Beware of performance.
 Avoid performance killers (e.g. Reflection), especially in performance-sensitive parts of code
   - Performance-sensitive parts are those standing on execution paths counted towards system throughput (e.g. request handling pipeline in a web server).
 - Cover production code with tests.
-Coverage of at least 80% is reuqired.
+Coverage of at least 80% is required.

 ### C# coding style